VAT returns in UK

 Account holder: HMRC VAT

 Bank address: Barclays Bank PLC; 1 Churchill Place; London; E14 5HP; United Kingdom.

-The reference to be included when making VAT payments from an overseas bank account is the VAT number of companies.
+The reference to be included when making VAT payments from an overseas bank account is the VAT number of the company making the payment.
 You should double check the above information before making a payment to HMRC.

 UK VAT refunds